IEWC.com

 Battery Cable Specification and Standards

 As for the technical battery cable specification, the requirements are SAE J1127.
-There are three specification types for battery cable:
+There are five specification types for battery cable:

 • Type SGR: synthetic rubber insulated.